alexandrehtrb/alexandrehtrb.github.io/src/posts/2024/01/modern-image-formats-jxl-and-avif.md

 Both share characteristics like:

-- Support for lossless and lossy compression at more efficient rate than previous formats, like JPEG and PNG, with better quality retention.
+- Support for lossless and lossy compression at more efficient rates than previous formats, like JPEG and PNG, and with better quality retention.
 - Support for animations and transparencies.
 - Open-source and royalty-free licenses.